-During 2019-20 the Trust also introduced its Digital Technology Strategy as we recognised that the current situation was bringing its own challenges, but as a Trust, we need to continue to think strategically and develop staff and systems further.
-We rapidly developed our use of digital technology in Spring and early Summer and realised we needed to capitalise on this learning and make it more focussed and coordinated to ensure consistent use in academies and Trust wide.
-Much of the new learning has been with leaders and teachers and we need to provide all staff with the same learning and opportunities.
-By developing the use of Teams and collaborative sharing of planning and documents, this will support staff who cannot be in school and impact on workload positively.
+During 2020-21 the Trust continued to implement its Digital Technology Strategy and this supported us to continue to think strategically and develop staff and systems further.
+Through Trust wide and in school CPD rapidly developed our use of digital technology in Autumn 2020 and this enabled us to be almost prepared to switch to remote education overnight when the third lockdown was announced on 4January.
+By developing the use of Teams for collaborative sharing of planning and documents and virtual calls, this has supported all staff in schools (including those isolating) and impacted on workload positively.
 We have a renewed appetite for change as we have all had to learn to do work differently and engage in professional development.